paulsuh/pytest-scenario-files/README.md

 ----

-## Introduction
+## Making Parameterization Easy and Scalable

-When you are using `pytest` you may have multiple inputs that you need to test against a particular test function. `pytest` has a feature called parameterization, where fixtures can take on a series of values in order to run the same test function repeatedly using different inputs to test mulitple cases.
-However, sometimes the input data is very large or there are many test cases, so that it is impractical to put all of the data into the source code of the test.
+`pytest` has a feature called parameterization that allows you to run the same test function repeatedly using different inputs to test multiple cases.
+However, managing the test data for parameterization can be a problem.
+Sometimes the input data is very large or there are many test cases, so that it is impractical to put all of the data into the source code of the test.